ieee-vgtc/ieeevis.org/year/2019/info/call-participation/call-for-participation.md

 * Camera-ready copy<br />
   Thursday, August 1, 2019

-## Submission Guidelines
-When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.
-Additionally, IEEE VIS 2019 will feature a separate, short papers track with a submission deadline of June XXX, 2019, after notifications for full papers have been sent out.
-You can find out more in the call for participation for IEEE VIS Short Papers.
-[Add link here]

-## Reviewing Criteria
+## Submission Guidelines and Reviewing Criteria
 As the leading academic event on visualization research, IEEE VIS expects important, impactful, and potentially transformative contributions.
 Submissions will be judged on their importance, potential impact, degree to which the evidence supports the findings, appropriateness of methodology, and the research process followed.
 Papers and any supplemental material are only conditionally accepted and will undergo a full revision and review cycle after initial notification of review results.
 During this time, reviewers will ensure that necessary conditions for acceptance have been met in the new revision.

+Additionally, IEEE VIS 2019 will feature a separate, short papers track with a submission deadline of June XXX, 2019, after notifications for full papers have been sent out.
+You can find out more in the call for participation for IEEE VIS Short Papers.
+[Add link here]

+When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.

 The three conference tracks at IEEE VIS 2019 use the same submission and review process.
-The conferences differ in the topics, emphasis, and approach, as described in the conference-specific information linked to above.
+The conferences differ in the topics, emphasis, and approach, as described in the conference-specific for [VAST](vast-paper-types), InfoVis, and SciVis.

+## Open Access Policy
+Visualization research is better communicated and acted on if it is freely accessible to the research community, practitioners, and the general public.
+Therefore, all paper authors are encouraged to share their accepted paper in an open access repository before the print deadline in accordance with IEEE copyright regulations.  [include link to OA page]

 Email: papers@ieeevis.org